 What is FSRS and why does it matter?

 FSRS (Free Spaced Repetition Scheduler) is a next-generation spaced repetition algorithm that uses machine learning to predict exactly when you will forget each card.
 Unlike the older SM-2 algorithm used by most flashcard apps, FSRS learns your individual memory patterns from your review history and adjusts scheduling with much greater precision.
-The result is 20-40% fewer reviews needed to maintain the same retention rate, saving significant study time.
+The result is 20-30% fewer reviews needed to maintain the same retention rate, saving significant study time.
 You can learn more in our detailed article about how the FSRS 6.0 algorithm works.

 How long does it take for the AI to learn my study patterns?

-Most AI flashcard apps begin personalizing from your very first session, using population-level defaults as a starting point.
+Most AI flashcard apps begin personalizing from the first session, using population-level defaults as a starting point.
 After approximately 100-200 reviews (typically 3-5 study sessions), the algorithm has enough data to make meaningful individual adjustments.
 After 500+ reviews, the personalization becomes highly accurate, with the system understanding your memory characteristics, optimal study times, and subject-specific strengths and weaknesses.
 The more consistently you use the app, the better it becomes at scheduling your reviews.

 Can I trust AI to create my entire study deck, or should I still make some cards manually?